-Along the way, there have been many late night text conversations with tears, horror, and even despair.
+Along the way, there have been many late-night text conversations with tears, horror, and even despair.
 My friend is emotionally wrung out.
 The first days of working this rescue saw many kittens relocated to her home, several of them sick or recovering from ammonia exposure.
 Why to her home?
 Because people weren’t taking the situation seriously.
 But she was.
-She paid their vet bills, and ran at least one store out of kitten food.
+She paid their vet bills and ran at least one store out of kitten food.

-I applaud my friend; her tenacity, persistence and unwillingness to back down from getting justice in this difficult situation was key to getting thse animals the help they needed.
+I applaud my friend; her tenacity, persistence and unwillingness to back down from getting justice in this difficult situation was key to getting these animals the help they needed.
 If it wasn’t for that, these cats would still be in a living hell.

 That being said, there’s still work to do.
 Yesterday these animals were finally relocated to both Fredericksburg and Spotsylvania SPCA shelters…two shelters because 50 plus animals need a lot of space.
 Those shelters need donations to get these animals back on their feet.
 Please consider dropping off or shipping donations.